-This Sicilian chicken soup is a delicious and easy to make dish that will leave you feeling satisfied.
+This Sicilian-inspired chicken basil soup with veggies and pasta is a delicious and easy to make dish that will leave you feeling satisfied.
 Inspired by all the yellows, oranges and golds you’ll find in the autumn, it’s a stick to your bones soup that’s easy to prepare.

 If you are looking for the perfect thing to cook up on a chilly winter day (or any time of year), then this Sicilian chicken soup is just what your taste buds have been waiting for.

 The best part?
 It only takes an hour from start to finish, with a lot of idle time (prep is only 15 minutes), so there’s no need to worry about slaving over the stove all night long!

 To me, the first soup of the year goes hand in hand with changing of the leaves on the trees outside my house.

 Autumn is such a cozy, quiet time of year, and if I had to assign a mood to autumn, it’d be cozy nostalgia, wrapped up in a sweater with a warm drink and a hot bowl of soup.

 I love walking in the autumn sunsets, flowers, and leaves, and find them even more enjoyable with crisp wind on my face.